kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 - **Roadmap** - `capabilities` folder in the community repository for descriptions of our project areas, and GitHub issues with `Epic` and a given capability's labels for the roadmap details.
 - **Landing page** - `content` folder in the `website` repository, including the banner, and the **Used by** section with Kyma users

-Before the website build, all this content is moved to the `website` repository by the [content loader](https://github.com/kyma-project/website/tree/master/tools/content-loader) - our in-house TypeScript-based tool we use for fetching:
+Before the website build, all this content is moved to the `website` repository by the [content loader](https://github.com/kyma-project/website/tree/master/tools/content-loader) - our in-house TypeScript tool we use for fetching:
 - Content from various repository sources
 - Details of issues from ZenHub and GitHub APIs